pagarme/papyrus/README.md

 ## Examples

 The `log-generator` inside `examples` folder will run a Node.js application that will make a request for itself every in an interval defined by the user (in milliseconds).
-The application will get input value from an environment variable `ESCRIBA_TIMEOUT`(3000 is the default value, this represents 3 seconds)
+The application will get input values from an environment variable `ESCRIBA_TIMEOUT`(3000 is the default value, this represents 3 seconds)

-To use `log-generator` through Docker use this commands inside the `log-generator` folder:
+To use `log-generator` through Docker use these commands inside the `log-generator` folder:

 ```
 docker build -t pagarme/log-generator:latest .